GreenDelta/Sophena/README.md

 `<WORKSPACE>/database` does not exist.
-The template is located in `./sophena/resources/database.zip` and is currently generated via the [BuildDb](./sophena/src/sophena/db/BuildDb.java) script which simply imports the `./sophdat/gen/base_data.sophena` package in an empty database.
+The template is located in `./sophena/resources/database.zip` and is currently generated via the [BuildDb](./sophena/src/sophena/db/BuildDb.java) script which simply imports the `./sophdat/gen/base_data.sophena` package into an empty database.
 Thus, you first have to run the [sophdat](./sophdat) tool in order to create the database template which is distributed with the application (see the README file there).